kristopolous/tools/README.md

 ## History

-The earliest file here goes back to 2000 (dotfiles/.twmrc) ...
+The earliest file here goes back to 2000 (dotfiles/.twmrc) although I use notion now.
 I began using Linux I believe in 1998.